 If diabetes is involved, you may need to change your diet or medications.
 Your doctor may also prescribe drugs to help with nerve pain.

-For severe nerve pain, nerve stimulation may help, such as:
+For severe nerve pain, nerve stimulation

 - electrical nerve stimulation

 - light therapy

 Alternative treatments, such as acupuncture, may help some people.